Value4AI/Awesome-LLM-in-Social-Science/README.md

 -  **Large Language Model Alignment: A Survey**, 2023, [[paper]](https://arxiv.org/abs/2309.15025).
 - **Large Language Models Empowered Agent-based Modeling and Simulation: A Survey and Perspectives**, 2023.12, [[paper]](https://arxiv.org/abs/2312.11970).
 - **A Survey on Evaluation of Large Language Models**, 2023.07, [[paper]](https://arxiv.org/abs/2307.03109), [[repo]](https://github.com/MLGroupJLU/LLM-eval-survey).

----
+## 🔎 Evaluation

+### ❤️ Value

+- **Heterogeneous Value Evaluation for Large Language Models**, 2023.03, [[paper]](https://arxiv.org/abs/2305.17147), [[code]](https://github.com/zowiezhang/A2EHV).

+  TL;DR: This paper introduces the A2EHV method to assess how well these models align with a range of human values categorized under the Social Value Orientation (SVO) framework.

+- **Measuring Value Understanding in Language Models through Discriminator-Critique Gap**, 2023.10, [[paper]](https://arxiv.org/abs/2310.00378).

+  TL;DR: This paper introduces Value Understanding Measurement (VUM) framework to quantitatively assess an LLM's understanding of values.
+This is done by measuring the discriminator-critique gap (DCG), which evaluates both the model's knowledge of values ("know what") and the reasoning behind this knowledge ("know why").

+### 🩷 Personality

+- [*MBTI*] **Can ChatGPT Assess Human Personalities?
+A General Evaluation Framework**, 2023.03, EMNLP 2023, [[paper]](https://arxiv.org/abs/2303.01248), [[code]](https://github.com/Kali-Hac/ChatGPT-MBTI).

+    TL;DR: (1) Using LLM to evaluate MBTI of different groups of people via prompt engineering.
+(2) Unbiased prompts by averaging over randomly permuted options.
+(3) Converting the original subject of the question statements into a target subject (e.g., men, barbers).
+(4) Ask LLM "is it right/wrong" instead of "do you agree/disagree".
+(5) Metrics to evaluate consistency, robustness, and fairness.

+- **Who is ChatGPT?
+Benchmarking LLMs' Psychological Portrayal Using PsychoBench**, ICLR 2024, [[paper]](https://arxiv.org/abs/2310.01386), [[code]](https://github.com/CUHK-ARISE/PsychoBench)

+    TL;DR: (1) Using 13 psychometric scales.
+(2) Directly prompt LLMs to generate numbers.
+(3) Discussing reliability and validity.

+### 🔞 Morality

+- **Exploring the psychology of GPT-4's Moral and Legal Reasoning**, 2023.08, [[paper]](https://arxiv.org/abs/2308.01264).

+  TL;DR: The paper investigates GPT-4's moral and legal reasoning compared to humans across several domains, using vignette-based studies.
+It reveals significant parallels and differences in GPT-4's responses, offering insights into its alignment with human moral judgments.

+- **Probing the Moral Development of Large Language Models through Defining Issues Test**

+  TL;DR: Defining Issues Test (DIT) based on Kohlberg's model of moral development is used to evaluate the ethical reasoning abilities of LLMs.
+GPT-3 performs at random baseline level while GPT-4 achieves the highest moral development score equivalent to graduate students.

+### 🎤 Opinion

+- **More human than human: measuring ChatGPT political bias**, 2023, [[paper]](https://link.springer.com/article/10.1007/s11127-023-01097-2).

+  TL;DR: This paper proposed empirical designs to measure political bias in ChatGPT, showing that ChatGPT exhibits a significant and systematic political bias towards the Democrats in the US, Lula in Brazil, and the Labour Party in the UK.

+- **Towards Measuring the Representation of Subjective Global Opinions in Language Models**, 2023.07, [[paper]](https://arxiv.org/abs/2306.16388), [[website]](https://llmglobalvalues.anthropic.com/).

+  TL;DR: This study explores how to quantitatively assess the representation of subjective global opinions in LLMs.
+It introduces a dataset from cross-national surveys to capture diverse global perspectives, and develops a metric to measure the similarity between LLM-generated responses and human responses conditioned on nationality, revealing biases and stereotypes in the model's responses.

-### Evaluation
+### 🧠 Ability

-- **Out of One, Many: Using Language Models to Simulate Human Samples**, 2022, [[paper]](https://arxiv.org/abs/2209.06899).

-  Keywords: algorithmic fidelity, public opinion, political attitude

-  TL;DR: This work introduces "algorithmic fidelity" - the degree to which the relationships between ideas, attitudes, and contexts in a model mirror those in human groups.
-They propose 4 criteria for assessing algorithmic fidelity and demonstrate that GPT-3 exhibits a high degree of fidelity for modeling public opinion and political attitudes in the U.S.

 - **Can Large Language Models Transform Computational Social Science?**, 2023, [[paper]](https://arxiv.org/abs/2305.03514), [[code]](https://github.com/SALT-NLP/LLMs_for_CSS).

-  Keywords: Computational Social Science (CSS), evaluation

-  TL;DR: This document provides a roadmap for using LLMs as CSS tools, including prompting best practices and an evaluation pipeline.
+  **TL;DR**: This document provides a roadmap for using LLMs as CSS tools, including prompting best practices and an evaluation pipeline.
 Evaluations show that LLMs can serve as zero-shot data annotators and assist with challenging creative generation tasks.

-- **Using Large Language Models to Simulate Multiple Humans and Replicate Human Subject Studies**, 2023, [[paper]](https://proceedings.mlr.press/v202/aher23a.html), [[code]](https://github.com/GatiAher/Using-Large-Language-Models-to-Replicate-Human-Subject-Studies).

-  Keywords: Turing Experiment, human subject research, hyper-accuracy distortion

-  TL;DR: This paper presents a methodology for simulating Turing Experiments (TEs) and applies it to replicate well-established findings from economic, psycholinguistic, and social psychology experiments.
-The results show that larger language models provide more faithful simulations, except for a "hyper-accuracy distortion" (being unhumanly accurate) present in some recent models.

-- **Large Language Models as Simulated Economic Agents: What Can We Learn from Homo Silicus?**, 2023 [[paper]](https://www.nber.org/papers/w31122), [[code]](https://github.com/johnjosephhorton/homo_silicus).

-  Keywords: simulated economic agents, Homo Silicus, Behavioral Economics

-  TL;DR: LLMs can be used like economists use homo economicus.
-Experiments using LLMs show qualitatively similar results to the original economic research.
-It is promising to use LLM to search for novel social science insights to test in the real world.

 - **SOTOPIA: Interactive Evaluation for Social Intelligence in Language Agents**, 2023, [[paper]](https://arxiv.org/pdf/2310.11667.pdf), [[code]](https://www.sotopia.world/).

-  Keywords: social intelligence, interactive evaluation, language agents, goal-driven interaction, multi-agent simulation, commonsense reasoning

   TL;DR: The paper introduces SOTOPIA, a novel interactive environment for evaluating social intelligence in language agents through goal-driven social interactions.
 Experiments using SOTOPIA reveal gaps between SOTA models and human social intelligence, despite models showing some promising capabilities.

 - **Exploring Collaboration Mechanisms for LLM Agents: A Social Psychology View**, 2023, [[paper]](https://arxiv.org/abs/2310.02124), [[code]](https://github.com/zjunlp/MachineSoM).

-  Keywords: multi-agent systems, LLMs, collaboration strategies, social psychology, debate vs. reflection, conformity and majority rule

   TL;DR: This paper explores collaboration mechanisms among LLMs in a multi-agent system by drawing insights from social psychology.
 Multi-agent collaboration strategies are more important than scaling up single LLMs; fostering effective collaboration is key for more socially-aware AI.

 - **Using large language models in psychology**, 2023, [[paper]](https://www.nature.com/articles/s44159-023-00241-5).

-  Keywords: LLM, psychology, applications, measurement

   TL;DR: This paper explores the potential applications and concerns of using LLMs in psychological research, and recommends investments in high-quality datasets, performance benchmarks, and infrastructure to enable responsible use of LLMs.

-- **More human than human: measuring ChatGPT political bias**, 2023, [[paper]](https://link.springer.com/article/10.1007/s11127-023-01097-2).

-  Keywords: political bias, large language model, ChatGPT, algorithmic bias, empirical methods

-  TL;DR: This paper proposed empirical designs to measure political bias in ChatGPT, showing that ChatGPT exhibits a significant and systematic political bias towards the Democrats in the US, Lula in Brazil, and the Labour Party in the UK.

-- **Probing the Moral Development of Large Language Models through Defining Issues Test**

-  Keywords: moral development, defining issues test, ethical reasoning, alignment

-  TL;DR: Defining Issues Test (DIT) based on Kohlberg's model of moral development is used to evaluate the ethical reasoning abilities of LLMs.
-GPT-3 performs at random baseline level while GPT-4 achieves the highest moral development score equivalent to graduate students.

 - **Playing repeated games with Large Language Models**, 2023.05, [[paper]](https://arxiv.org/abs/2305.16867).

-  Keywords: games, cooperation, coordination, behavioral analysis

   TL;DR: This paper studies Large Language Models' (LLMs) cooperative and coordinated behavior by letting them play repeated 2-player games.
 The key findings are that LLMs like GPT-4 perform well in competitive games but struggle to coordinate and alternate strategies in games requiring more cooperation.

-- **Exploring the psychology of GPT-4's Moral and Legal Reasoning**, 2023.08, [[paper]](https://arxiv.org/abs/2308.01264).

-  TL;DR: The paper investigates GPT-4's moral and legal reasoning compared to humans across several domains, using vignette-based studies.
-It reveals significant parallels and differences in GPT-4's responses, offering insights into its alignment with human moral judgments.

-- [*Value*] **Towards Measuring the Representation of Subjective Global Opinions in Language Models**, 2023.07, [[paper]](https://arxiv.org/abs/2306.16388), [[website]](https://llmglobalvalues.anthropic.com/).

-  TL;DR: This study explores how to quantitatively assess the representation of subjective global opinions in LLMs.
-It introduces a dataset from cross-national surveys to capture diverse global perspectives, and develops a metric to measure the similarity between LLM-generated responses and human responses conditioned on nationality, revealing biases and stereotypes in the model's responses.

-- [*Value*] **Heterogeneous Value Evaluation for Large Language Models**, 2023.03, [[paper]](https://arxiv.org/abs/2305.17147), [[code]](https://github.com/zowiezhang/A2EHV).

-  TL;DR: This paper introduces the A2EHV method to assess how well these models align with a range of human values categorized under the Social Value Orientation (SVO) framework.

-- [*Value*] **Measuring Value Understanding in Language Models through Discriminator-Critique Gap**, 2023.10, [[paper]](https://arxiv.org/abs/2310.00378).

-  TL;DR: This paper introduces Value Understanding Measurement (VUM) framework to quantitatively assess an LLM's understanding of values.
-This is done by measuring the discriminator-critique gap (DCG), which evaluates both the model's knowledge of values ("know what") and the reasoning behind this knowledge ("know why").

-- [*MBTI*] **Can ChatGPT Assess Human Personalities?
-A General Evaluation Framework**, 2023.03, EMNLP 2023, [[paper]](https://arxiv.org/abs/2303.01248), [[code]](https://github.com/Kali-Hac/ChatGPT-MBTI).

-  TL;DR: Using LLM to evaluate human MBTI.

----
-### Alignment
+## ⛑️ Alignment

 - **Fine-tuning language models to find agreement among humans with diverse preferences**, 2022, [[paper]](https://arxiv.org/abs/2211.15006).